 Every burgher family pays 6gp/season in taxes.
-In addition, every 125 burgher families provides one point of Fleet Support.
+In addition, every neighborhood of 125 burgher families provides one point of Fleet Support.
 Naval, logistical, and intelligence units have their support costs shown below:

 Purchase price and support cost are fairly straightforward; the number of GP you must pay to construct the unit, and the number of points of Fleet Support required to sustain it.
 Logistical units can be allocated to three tasks: trade, transport, and supply.
 Trading generates income for the oligarchy.
 Transport allows ships to transport ground units (cavalry platoons and foot platoons take up the same amount of space, as cavalry platoons are half as large).
 Ships with marines have their marines levied, paid, and supplied by the burghers.
 Units conducting supply missions carry supplies to land units in the field; their ability to conduct supply operations is expressed in a range and a capacity, which is the number of companies that they can keep in supply at that range.
 You can double the range by halving the capacity, and visa versa, to a maximum of two doublings (so a 40-wagon caravan could supply 12 companies at a range of 60 miles or 6 companies at 120 miles, but not 3 companies at 240 miles).
 Only riverboats and longships can carry supplies up most rivers, while only caravans can carry supplies overland, and large ships may require a good harbor to unload efficiently.
 Further, cavalry requires four times as much supply as infantry, and siege weapons and special units may require more.
 This nicely models the strong historical preference for conducting operations along coastlines without introducing too much additional complexity - most domains are going to already want to have logistical units during peacetime for the trade income.
 If dealing with detailed supply is too much work, just reallocate sailing ships to cover the number of units you have in the field and don't worry about rivers, caravans, or supply distance; the important thing is that supplying troops reduces trade income (a lot).